 - Select an object you already created from the list (such as a profile or pool; not present on all questions.
 Shown in bold italic)

 - Choice #1 (in a drop-down list)

 - Choice #2 (in the list)

 - a.
 Second level question dependent on selecting choice #2

 - Sub choice #1

 - Sub choice #2

-- i).
+- a.
 Third level question dependent on sub choice #2

 - Sub-sub choice

 - Sub-sub #2

-- 1).
-Fourth level question (rare)
+- a.
+Fourth level question (and so on)

-Advanced options/questions in the template are marked with the Advanced icon: Advanced.
-These questions only appear if you select the Advanced configuration mode.
+Advanced options/questions in the template are marked with the Advanced .
+These questions only appear if you icon: select the Advanced configuration mode.